eggsactly/automated-oven/README.md

 You will need to order the parts listed in oven-project-parts.xml, 3D print the shapes in models and assemble the circuit below.
 ![SVG circuit diagram of the servos hooked to the power regulators and the Arduino](schematics/power-regulator_bb.svg)

+# License
+automated-oven is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+automated-oven is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with automated-oven.
+If not, see <http://www.gnu.org/licenses/>.

 # Contents
 - oven-project-parts.xml is a spreadsheet containing an itemized list of the parts needed to create the mount.
 - app/ contains an AJAX webpage a smartphone shall run to control the oven.